In-Ovo Sexing

 In poultry, sex can be controlled by factors outside of genetics.
 Israeli startup SOOS has an AI-driven incubation protocol which controls humidity, temperature, and sound vibrations to cause embryos that are genetically male to develop as phenotypically females.
 They’ve demonstrated the ability to hatch females at a rate of 65%, with 11% of those having a male genotype.

-Day of incubation: In-ovo sexing companies have a goal of being able to sex eggs as early on into the 21-day incubation process as possible.
-This is partially to minimize the economic burden on hatcheries: the earlier that male eggs can be removed, the more free incubator space the hatchery will reclaim.
+• Day of incubation: In-ovo sexing companies have a goal of being able to sex eggs as early on into the 21-day incubation process as possible in order to minimize the economic burden on hatcheries.
+The earlier that male eggs can be removed, the more free incubator space the hatchery will reclaim.
 There is also an animal welfare consideration: a study by the German government indicates that after day 13, pain perception can’t be ruled out.
 Therefore, in-ovo sexing should ideally work before this cutoff point.

 Consumers